 A miscarriage of justice.

-The business is breaking the law, for example, the business does not have the right insurance.
+The business breaking the law, for example, if the business does not have the right insurance.

-The employee believes someone is covering up wrongdoing.
+The employee believing someone is covering up wrongdoing.

 Personal grievances, such as bullying, harassment, or discrimination, are not covered by whistleblowing law unless your particular case is in the public interest.
 These complaints are usually covered under a grievance policy rather than a whistleblower policy.